Kgkkjjj/WebBrowser/README.md

 # Simple GTK Web Browser

 This project is a minimal web browser written in C using GTK 3 and WebKit2GTK.
 It demonstrates how to build a lightweight browser with a custom home page, an address bar and basic navigation controls.
+The toolbar also includes an **Info** button that shows details about the browser.

 ## Building